Basic care

 Choosing an elevated dog bowl

-Once your veterinarian has recommended an elevated food bowl for your dog, it's time to choose the correct elevated food bowl for your dog and their condition.
+Once your veterinarian has recommended an elevated food bowl for your dog, it's time to select the appropriate elevated food bowl for your dog and their condition.

 The correct height

-To calculate the correct height of the elevated food bowl, you can measure your dog's height at the withers and then subtract 15cm.
-It's best to choose an adjustable elevated food bowl so as to be able to change the height with ease.
+To determine the correct height of the elevated food bowl, measure your dog's height at the withers and subtract 15 cm.
+An adjustable elevated food bowl is ideal, allowing you to alter the height as needed.

 Choosing bowl